CaseyRo/casey.berlin/posts/youtube-dl-and-the-rpi.md

 5. A device to play your downloaded videos on
 6. A pinch of patience

-## Getting your installation going
+## Getting Your Installation Going

 For now, [yt-dlp](https://github.com/yt-dlp/yt-dlp) (thanks for the update commenter!) can be downloaded freely, the easiest way using `wget` or `curl` to get you going: